richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

 Ask the AI:

-    The `transplant` column denotes the location where each fish is transplanted to.
+    The 'transplant' column denotes the location where each fish is transplanted to.
     A value of 'Stream' denotes that the fish is part of the experiment and is translated to a stream.